-The prospect of cost-effective energy technologies looks attractive and the evidence suggests that there is significant potential for cost-effective investment in energy efficiency but still a lot of these technologies are not implemented and the gap between the opportunities for cost-effective energy efficiency investment and the levels actually seen in practice is remaining in high level [18, 28, 29,30].
+The prospect of cost-effective energy technologies looks attractive and the evidence suggests that there is significant potential for cost-effective investment in energy efficiency but still a lot of these technologies are not implemented and the gap between the opportunities for cost-effective energy efficiency investment and the levels actually seen in practice is remaining in high level [19, 30, 31,32].
 The explosion of smart technologies - the Internet of Things - enables more efficient use of energy in buildings, it provides a window of equipment operation and monitor performance within the building it identifies ways of potential energy savings.
-However, these technologies failed to be deployed due to several barriers [31].
-The first reason is probably the smartunreadiness across Europe.
-No country in Europe is fully ready to take advantage of the benefits of the smart technology revolution as it can be seen also in the Error!
-Reference source not found.
-32].
+However, these technologies failed to be deployed due to several barriers [33].
+The first reason is probably the smart-unreadiness across Europe.
+No country in Europe is fully ready to take advantage of the benefits of the smart technology revolution as it can be seen also in Figure 8 [34].
 The figure shows that the big difference among countries can be found under the categories efficient and healthy and dynamic operability.
-It can be explained by the fact that the top countries have more insulated and healthier buildings, better smart infrastructure (smart meters and connectivity) and betterprepared regulatory frameworks (demand response and dynamic pricing).
-The average score for the categories responsive energy system and renewable energy uptake ranges from
+It can be explained by the fact that the top countries have more insulated and healthier buildings, better smart infrastructure (smart meters and connectivity) and better-prepared regulatory frameworks (demand response and dynamic pricing).
+The average score for the categories responsive energy system and renewable energy uptake ranges from low to very low.

 Figure 8.
-Smart readiness across Europe low to very low.
+Smart readiness across Europe

-The unreadiness to the smart technologies is due to several barriers [33] which can be categorized as Framework barriers, Providers barriers and Customer barriers as illustrated in Error!
-Reference ource not found.Figure 9 [34].
+The unreadiness to the smart technologies is due to several barriers [35] which can be categorized as Framework barriers, Providers barriers and Customer barriers as illustrated in Figure 9 [36].